mengqvist/phonetic-distance/README.md

 A playful exploration of phonetic distances between words, with a focus on the NATO phonetic alphabet (alpha, bravo, charlie...).
 This project implements a feature-based approach to compare words based on their sounds rather than their spelling.

+**IMPORTANT:** I am not a linguist.
+This is a fun modelling project and the results should be taken with a grain of salt.
+It is not an authoritative source of how to correctly calculate phonetic distances.

 ## Overview

 The main components: